 Emily became a radical member of the WSPU, often engaging in militant and dangerous acts.
 She quickly became head steward of the organisation, and even gave up working to dedicate more time to a cause she felt inextricably bound to.
 Emily was sent to prison several times as punishment for her protests, which included throwing metal balls labelled “bomb” through parliament windows, hiding in the air ducts in the House of Commons, and setting fire to London postboxes.
 She often went on hunger strikes during her stints in prison, and was subject to force feeding by prison guards.
 Once she resorted to throwing herself from a balcony to protest this force feeding, and saw this as a sacrifice for the greater cause.
 She said afterwards: “I did it deliberately, and with all my power, because I felt that by nothing but the sacrifice of human life would the nation be brought to realise the horrible torture our women face.”

-To celebrate 100 years since women first voted in a general election, our team has created a women’s suffrage timeline, which details when countries around the world awarded women the vote.
+To celebrate 100 years since women first voted in a general election, in 2018 our team created a women’s suffrage timeline, which details when countries around the world awarded women the vote.
 It also reveals which countries had the greatest time disparity between awarding women the vote initially and giving them full enfranchisement.
 The timeline offers unique insights into the struggle for women’s suffrage, and draws attention to the fact that women’s rights was much more than a question of gender.

 It was at the Epsom Derby 1913 on June 4th that Emily would make her final and most memorable protest in the name of women’s rights.
 Thousands of people flocked to the racecourse that day, including King George V and Queen Mary.
 As the horses thundered around the race track into the final straight, Emily slipped under the railing and into the line of the charging horses.
 She waited calmly as the first two horses ran passed her, and stepped into the line of King George V’s Anmer horse.
 Emily was trampled, and sustained fatal brain injuries.
 She died 4 days later in hospital.